ISS year-long mission: Results

-Identical twins Mark Kelly and Scott Kelly were studied for changes in the health of a body in space compared to a body on earth.
-A variety of mechanisms in the human body were analyzed, notably telomere length, body mass, eye and bone deformation, and immune response.
-The study found no significant changes in T cell production after the first vaccination of the study, nor changes in some other mechanisms, but did find:

-"significant changes in multiple data types were observed in association with the spaceflight period; the majority of these eventually returned to a preflight state within the time period of the study.
+The study found:"significant changes in multiple data types were observed in association with the spaceflight period; the majority of these eventually returned to a preflight state within the time period of the study.
 These included changes in telomere length, gene regulation measured in both epigenetic and transcriptional data, gut microbiome composition, body weight, carotid artery dimensions, subfoveal choroidal thickness and peripapillary total retinal thickness, and serum metabolites.
 In addition, some factors were significantly affected by the stress of returning to Earth, including inflammation cytokines and immune response gene networks, as well as cognitive performance.
-For a few measures, persistent changes were observed even after 6 months on Earth, including some genes’ expression levels, increased DNA damage from chromosomal inversions, increased numbers of short telomeres, and attenuated cognitive function."
+For a few measures, persistent changes were observed even after 6 months on Earth, including some genes' expression levels, increased DNA damage from chromosomal inversions, increased numbers of short telomeres, and attenuated cognitive function."

+Telomeres lengthened

+During spaceflight, the length of telomeres increased by 14.5%.
+During spaceflight, the increase is observed from flight day 14 to flight day 334.
+The effect is rapidly reversed after returning Earth and ultimately fall back to near preflight level after 6 months (190 days).
+The other effects of spaceflight, such as reduced body mass and increased serum folate level, are associated with telomeres elongation.

+Telomere length is associated with aging and lifespan.
+Shorter telomeres are related to early deaths, vice versa.
+However, the exact effect of spaceflight to lifespan is currently not known.

+T cell production with vaccination

+The study found no significant changes in T cell production after the first vaccination of the study.